openshift-pipelines/pipeline-service/README.md

 ## Hacks for vanilla Tekton

-1. All Tekton CRDs are installed on KCP
+1. All Tekton v1alpha1 CRDs are installed on KCP

 Tekton controller requires all of them to be installed to work.

-Future: only TaskRun and PipelineRun will be available
+Future: when graduating to v1, Tekton will drop these APIs

 2. TaskRun controller adds itself the `kcp.dev/cluster` annotation to the Pod.